bofie/cs168_student/projects/proj1_chat/spec.md

 ##### Should the client quit if the server disconnects?

 Yes.
 The client should quit and print the appropriate error message from `utils.py`.

+##### How will our code be tested?

+We'll do end-to-end tests using your client and server together, and we'll also do tests where we use our own client to interact with your server (and vice versa).
+As a result, you should make sure that your client and server communicate as described in this document.

 ### Acknowledgments